Announcement: 2025 ModStatSAP Workshop

 - Boixel, Anne Lise – INRAE, BIOGER

-- Bosse, Paul – INRAE, Maiage
+- Bosse, Paul – INRAE, MaIAGE

-- Bousset, Lydia – INRAE, SPE
+- Bousset, Lydia – INRAE, IGEPP

 - Brooks Pollock, Ellen – University of Bristol, Population Health Sciences